The Best Smart Coffee Machine In 2022

 Cadorna Barista Plus

-The model pictured above, this is the same in features as the plus, but it has a pro steam wand.
+The model pictured above, this is the same in features as the plus, however it has a pro steam wand.

 The smart bits: